by Megan Stals

 The main way of investing in uranium is through uranium mining companies listed in Australia, using an online investment platform.

-1. Open a stock investing account
+1. Find a stock investing platform

 2. Fund your account

-Complete an application with your personal and financial details.
-Fund your account with a bank transfer, debit card or even Apple/Google Pay.
+Open an account by completing an application with your personal and financial details.
+Fund your account with a bank transfer, PayTo, debit card or even Apple/Google Pay.

-3. Search for uranium shares or ETFs
+3. Search for the company or ticker symbol

-Find the asset by searching for the name or ticker symbol.
-Do your own research to ensure it is the right investment product for your own circumstances.
+Find the company name or ticker symbol.
+It is advised to conduct your own research to ensure you are purchasing the right investment product for your individual circumstances.

-4. Choose an order type and buy the asset
+4. Set a market or limit order and buy the shares

-Buy on any trading day with a market, limit or stop order.
-Look into dollar cost averaging to spread out your risk, which smooths out buying at consistent intervals.
+Buy on any trading day using a market order, or a limit order to delay your purchase of the asset until it reaches your desired price.
+You may wish to look into dollar cost averaging to spread out your risk, which smooths out buying at consistent intervals.

 5. Monitor your investment